daniel16go/haru-api/README.md

-#HARU API (Backend)

-The core backend service for HARU, a Progressive Web Application (PWA) designed for dynamic personal finance and expense tracking.

-This API implements the crucial "Golden Rule" logic: a new financial period is triggered and started only when a transaction with the 'IsPeriodAnchor' flag set to true is registered.
-This system uses these anchors to define dynamic financial cycles, moving away from traditional calendar months.

-Built with:
+# ⚡ HARU API

+HARU API: Backend core for a PWA expense tracker.
+Built with .NET 10 (Clean Arch) and PostgreSQL.
+It implements the "Golden Rule": dynamic financial periods are initiated *only* when a transaction is marked as 'IsPeriodAnchor=true', moving away from standard calendar months for precise, user-centric expense tracking.

+## 🛠️ Stack Tecnológico

-* .NET 10 (C#)
+* **.NET 10 (C#):** Framework principal.
-* Clean Architecture / Modular Monolith Pattern
+* **Arquitectura:** Clean Architecture / Monolito Modular.
-* PostgreSQL Database
+* **Base de Datos:** PostgreSQL.